ČSA Flight 511 (March 1961)

 Czechoslovak Airlines (ČSA) Flight 511 was a flight operated by an Ilyushin Il-18 that crashed in Igensdorf near Nuremberg on 28 March 1961 while flying across West Germany.

 A German investigation commission stated that the primary cause of the accident was pilot error or an autopilot malfunction.
-Soviet investigators refused this conclusion and stated that the accident was caused by an explosion near the tail of the plane.
+Soviet investigators dismissed this conclusion and stated that the accident was caused by an explosion near the tail of the plane.